3D Printing in TV and Film

 Resources

-Find out more about the use of 3D printing in TV and film
+Find out more about the potential uses of 3D printing in TV and film.

 Creating the Stranger Things' Demogorgon Monster with 3D Printing